matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 #### Paginating aggregations

-Bundles of relations for a given event are paginated to prevent overloading the client with relations, and may be traversed by via the new `/relations` API (which iterates over all relations for an event) or the new `/aggregations` API (which iterates over the groups of relations, or the relations within a group).

-Our requirements that we need to paginate over:
- * The relations of a given event, via a new `/relations` API.
-  * For replacements (i.e. edits) we get a paginated list of all edits on the source event.
-  * For annotations (i.e. reactions) we get the full list of reactions for the source event.
- * Groups of annotations, via a new `/aggregations` API.
-  * Need to paginate across the different groups (i.e. how many different reactions of different types did it get?)
-  * List all the reactions individually per group for this message
- * References (i.e. threads of replies)
-  * We don't bundle contents in the references (at least for now); instead we just follow the event IDs to stitch the right events back together.
-  * We could include a count of the number of references to a given event.
-  * We just provide the event IDs (to keep it nice and normalised) in a dict; we can denormalise it later for performance if needed by including the event type or whatever.
-We could include event_type if it was useful to say "5 replies to this message", except given event types are not just m.room.message (in future), it wouldn't be very useful to say "3 image replies and 2 msg replies".

-We provide two API endpoints, one to paginate relations based in normal topological order, the second to paginate aggregated annotations.

-Both APIs behave in a similar way to `/messages`, except using `next_batch` and `prev_batch` names (in line with `/sync` API).
+A single event can have lots of associated relations, and we do not want to overload the client by including them all in a bundle.
+Instead, we provide two new APIs in order to paginate over the relations, which behave in a similar way to `/messages`, except using `next_batch` and `prev_batch` names (in line with `/sync` API).
 Clients can start paginating either from the earliest or latest events using the `dir` param.

-Standard pagination API looks like the following, where you can optionally specify relation and event type to filter by.
-It lists all the relations in topological order.
+The `/relations` API lets you iterate over all the unbundled relations associated with an event in standard topological order.
+You can optionally filter by a given type of relation and event type:

 ```
 GET /_matrix/client/r0/rooms/{roomID}/relations/{eventID}[/{relationType}[/{eventType}]]